-In addition, our amended and restated memorandum and articles of association contains a provision that provides Francisco Partners the right to designate: (i) all of the nominees for election to our board of directors for so long as Francisco Partners beneficially owns 40% or more of the total number of ordinary shares then outstanding; (ii) a number of directors (rounded up to the nearest whole number) equal to 40% of the total directors for so long as Francisco Partners beneficially owns at least 30% and less than 40% of the total number of ordinary shares then outstanding; (iii) a number of directors (rounded up to the nearest whole number) equal to 30% of the total directors for so long as Francisco Partners beneficially owns at least 20% and less than 30% of the total number of ordinary shares then outstanding; (iv) two directors for so long as Francisco Partners beneficially owns at least 10% and less than 20% of the total number of ordinary shares then outstanding; and (v) one director for so long as Francisco Partners beneficially owns at least 5% and less than 10% of the total number of ordinary shares then outstanding.
-This provision also provides that Francisco Partners may assign such right to an affiliate of Francisco Partners.
+In addition, our amended and restated memorandum and articles of association provides that Francisco Partners and its affiliates have the right to designate: (i) all of the nominees for election to our board of directors for so long as Francisco Partners beneficially owns 40% or more of the total number of ordinary shares then outstanding; (ii) a number of directors (rounded up to the nearest whole number) equal to 40% of the total directors for so long as Francisco Partners beneficially owns at least 30% and less than 40% of the total number of ordinary shares then outstanding; (iii) a number of directors (rounded up to the nearest whole number) equal to 30% of the total directors for so long as Francisco Partners beneficially owns at least 20% and less than 30% of the total number of ordinary shares then outstanding; (iv) two directors for so long as Francisco Partners beneficially owns at least 10% and less than 20% of the total number of ordinary shares then outstanding; and (v) one director for so long as Francisco Partners beneficially owns at least 5% and less than 10% of the total number of ordinary shares then outstanding.
+The provision also provides that Francisco Partners may assign such right to an affiliate of Francisco Partners.
 Our amended and restated memorandum and articles of association prohibits us from increasing or decreasing the size of our board of directors without the prior written consent of Francisco Partners for so long as it has nomination rights.

-We are controlled by Francisco Partners, whose interests may conflict with yours.
-The concentrated ownership of our ordinary shares will prevent you and other shareholders from influencing significant decisions.
+A substantial portion of our ordinary shares are owned by Francisco Partners, whose interests may conflict with yours.
+This may limit the ability for you and other shareholders to influence significant decisions.

-As a result of its ownership of our ordinary shares, Francisco Partners, so long as it holds a majority of our outstanding ordinary shares, will have the ability to control the outcome of matters submitted to a vote of shareholders and, through our board of directors, the ability to control decision-making with respect to our business direction and policies.
-Matters over which Francisco Partners will, directly or indirectly, exercise control following this offering include:
+As a result of its ownership of our ordinary shares, Francisco Partners may be able to strongly influence matters submitted to a vote of shareholders and, through our board of directors, the ability to control decision-making with respect to our business direction and policies.
+These matters include:

-• the election of our board of directors and the appointment and removal of our officers;

-- mergers and other business combination transactions, including proposed transactions that would result in our shareholders receiving a premium price for their shares; - · other acquisitions or dispositions of businesses or assets; - · incurrence of indebtedness and the issuance of equity securities; - the repurchase of shares and payment of dividends; and - the issuance of shares to management under our equity compensation plans.
+- the election of our board of directors and the appointment and removal of our officers; - mergers and other business combination transactions, including proposed transactions that would result in our shareholders receiving a premium price for their shares; - other acquisitions or dispositions of businesses or assets; - · incurrence of indebtedness and the issuance of equity securities; - · the repurchase of shares and payment of dividends; and - the issuance of shares to management under our equity compensation plans.

-Even if Francisco Partners' ownership of our ordinary shares falls below a majority, it may continue to be able to strongly influence or effectively control our decisions.
-Under Cayman Islands Law, Francisco Partners and its affiliates do not have any obligation to present to us, and Francisco Partners and its affiliates may separately pursue, corporate opportunities of which they become aware, even if those opportunities are ones that we would have pursued if granted the opportunity.
+In addition, under Cayman Islands Law, Francisco Partners and its affiliates do not have any obligation to present to us, and Francisco Partners and its affiliates may separately pursue, corporate opportunities of which they become aware, even if those opportunities are ones that we would have pursued if granted the opportunity.
 For additional information about our relationship with Francisco Partners, see "Certain Relationships and Related Party Transactions."